-Stick
+Stick / Stubble

-A Stick is defined as ligneous material greater than 1cm in length and 0.5cm in diameter.
-Note that crop stubble greater than 3cm in length and 1cm in diameter is defined as a Stick.
-Smaller material is included as Foreign Material.
+A Stick / Stubble is defined as ligneous material or crop stubble with dimensions of greater than 3cm in length and 1cm in diameter.
+Smaller material is classified as Screenings or Foreign Material.

 Tainting Agent

 A Tainting agent is any contaminant that imparts a smell or taint to barley.
 It includes but is not limited to plant parts and seeds of Eucalyptus spp.